InDieTasten/SpaceRace/concept/Technical Concept.md

 - Use a fixed aspect ratio for the game, because UI design and layouting would explode in effort otherwise.

 - Use 16:9 aspect ratio, because that's the most common.

+- Use mouse and keyboard for input devices (Reason?)

+- Make sure the game design could be ported to gamepad's in the future (Reason?)